Trustworthy Computing using Untrusted Cloud-Based Quantum Hardware: Introduction

 As the quantum computing ecosystem evolves, third-party service providers are expected to emerge offering potentially higher performance.
 This will entice users to utilize these services.
 For example, some third-party compilers like Orquestra \cite{b8} and tKet \cite{b9}, are appearing that support hardware from multiple vendors.
 Baidu, the Chinese internet giant, recently announced an ``all-platform quantum hardware-software integration solution that provides access to various quantum chips via mobile app, PC, and cloud.'' referred to as ``Liang Xi'' \cite{b38}.
 It provides flexible quantum services via private deployment, cloud services, and hardware access, and can connect to other third-party quantum computers.
 These trends not only lead to reliance on untrustworthy third-party compilers and hardware suites instead of trusted counterparts, but also to reliance on third-party service providers, which can pose a security risk.

 \textbf{Proposed attack model:} In this paper, we discuss a security risk associated with the use of third-party service providers and/or any untrusted vendor.
 In the proposed attack model, less-trusted quantum service providers can pose as trustworthy and tamper with the results, resulting in the worst-case scenario of users receiving a sub-optimal solution.
 To show the extent of damage done by the proposed tampering model, we run a simple program (with a known solution) on tampered and non-tampered hardware and compare the probability distributions of basis states for both cases (Fig. \ref{1}).
 The correct output is `111'.
 The tampering coefficient (t) models the various degrees of hardware tampering.
 As t increases, the probability of basis state `111' decreases while the probabilities of the other erroneous states increase.
 For the case of t=0.5, state `111' is no longer the dominant output; instead, the incorrect state `100' becomes the dominant which can be reported back to the user.
-In practical scenario, as the correct solution to the optimization problem is unknown, the user must rely on the sub-optimal output of the tampered quantum computer. \textbf{Novelty:} In the classical domain, existence of malicious third-party cloud computers and associated vulnerabilities are well known such as, hacking, data breaches and insecure APIs \cite{b40}.
-Therefore, as the quantum computing ecosystem grows in popularity and utility, it is reasonable to expect that more companies including untrustworthy third-party vendors will begin offering quantum computers as hardware-as-a-service posing a variety of security challenges.
-Although the proposed attack model sound similar to classical domain, quantum computing bring new twists e.g., (a) users can not verify the results (which is possible in classical domain) after adversarial tampering since the correct output of a quantum program cannot be computed in classical computer, (b) the results of computation are probability distribution of basis states (instead of deterministic results in classical domain) which opens up new ways of tampering via manipulation of basis state probabilities, (c) the attack models could be low-overhead (e.g., by manipulation of gate error rates) which can be challenging to detect, while significantly affecting the probability of program's correct output.
+In practical scenario, as the correct solution to the optimization problem is unknown, the user must rely on the sub-optimal output of the tampered quantum computer.